|

 130 copy prints

-Consists of photographs of Phil Baxter, his band, the "Texas
+Consists of photographs of Phil Baxter, his band the "Texas Tommies," and

-Tommies," and celebrities he associated with during his music career, and bulks
+celebrities with whom he associated during his music career, and bulks

 Beedle, Macie Mozelle (Huffman)